Asymptotics of the partition function for $\beta$-ensembles at high temperature: Asymptotic expansion of the linear statistics

-To bound, $d_{K+1}^{(n)}(\psi_n)$ and extract the $V$-dependance, one just notices that it is a sum of linear statistics, involving as before the previous operators.
-By contintuity of the operators, there exists a polynomial $\msf{Q}_{K,n}^{(2)}$ in the previous operator norms and $\|\rho_V\|_{\infty}^{1/2}$ with coefficients independent of $V$ such that
+To bound, $d_{K+1}^{(n)}(\psi_n)$ and extract the $V$-dependence, one just notices that it is a sum of linear statistics, involving as before the previous operators.
+By contintuity of these operators, there exists a polynomial $\msf{Q}_{K}^{(2)}$ (whose coefficients are independent of $V$) in the previous operator norms and $\|\rho_V\|_{\infty}^{1/2}$ such that, choosing $m>0$ and $C>0$ (a constant independent of $V$ and $\psi_n$) big enough, such that: